Furniture Stores

 Recent Developments

-• Sales for furniture stores declined 8.8% in June 2024 compared to a year ago and fell 2.1% from the previous month, according to the Census Bureau.
-Producer inflation for furniture stores fell 2.3% in July 2024 compared to a year ago, according to producer price data released by the US Bureau of Labor Statistics (BLS).
-Employment at furniture stores fell year to date through July 2024 year over year and remains below pre-pandemic levels.
-Average wages for nonsupervisory employees in the industry were up 6.5% in July 2024 compared to a year ago, reaching $27.28, per the BLS.
+- Producer inflation for furniture stores was flat in September 2024 compared to a year ago, according to producer price data released by the US Bureau of Labor Statistics (BLS).
+Employment at furniture stores fell 5% in September 2024 year over year and remains below pre-pandemic levels.
+Average wages for nonsupervisory employees in the industry were up 2.3% in September 2024 compared to a year ago, reaching $26.41, per the BLS.
+Economic activity in the services sector including the retail sector expanded in October 2024, according to the Services ISM Report on Business.
+The Services PMI registered 56% in October, up 1.1 percentage points from September, marking the fourth consecutive month of expansion.
+Of the 14 of the 18 services industries reporting growth in October, Retail Trade reported the fastest growth during the period.

 Get A Demo